 However, there are some school administrator responsibilities that nearly all positions share.
 When working in a supervisory role, you will likely work in a school setting.
 Though administrators do not work as teachers, they do support students, assist staff, communicate with parents, develop school curriculum, and more.
-Because a school administrator deals with several people daily, the candidate must be a great communicator.
+Because an education administrator deals with several people daily, the candidate must be a great communicator.
 Compassion, interpersonal communication, educational leadership, and knowledge of school policies are all crucial skills that public and private school administrators alike may find helpful in their role.

 No matter what educational institution one finds themselves in, schooling is an intricate system, and it typically takes a well-organized, motivated individual to drive beneficial changes within it.
 Knowledge of the school administration and system, and how it works is often why the elected administrative candidates are oftentime those who have years of prior teaching experience as well as a postgraduate degree.